 The video contains the tab and notation along with a software-generated audio demo track to let you hear how it should sound.
-For a clear display, view it in full screen mode with HD playback quality.
-The same goes for the score that is written underneath the video capsule.
-For a clearer and larger display of any line of the music, just click on it You can also print the score from the PDF link below.
+For a clear display, view it in full screen mode.
+You can also print the score from the PDF link below.

 Download Study in E Minor PDF file

 Click to download a copy of Tarrega's Study in E Minor as a PDF file for offline viewing and printing.

 The piece is in a typical 'two-section' or binary form.
 Both sections of eight bars are in the key of E minor.
 G major gets a bit more focus at times but not enough to cause a key change to that key.
 Each section repeats immediately after it's played.

 The main point of this study is to give you practice in triplet arpeggio patterns.
 If you're unfamiliar with the term, it means three notes played in the time of two notes of the same duration.
 The time signature of three quarter-note beats per bar means that every beat is worth a quarter note, but filling the bar with eighth-note triplets means that every beat will consist of three eighth notes instead of the usual two-eighth notes.
 That's what the three above the triplet groups means.
 It's only shown for the first bar, but the grouping of the notes throughout the piece indicates that they are still triplets, even without a '3.'